quattor/quattor.github.com/_aquilon/00-install.md

     yum install msktutil
     ```

-In addition, you need the package appropriate for the database backend that you choose.
+In addition, you need the package appropriate for the database back-end that you choose.
 There are 2 options:

 * SQLite: this is the easiest choice, as there is no configuration involved, if you want to build
 quickly an Aquilon configuration for testing purposes but it is not recommended